SAVE THE DATE

 It is expected that, in keeping with normal publication protocol, the first author (the presenting author) has made the greatest contribution to the work described.
 All co-authors must have approved the abstract submission.
 Furthermore, no abstract should have been presented previously at a National or International scientific meeting or have been published.
-The presenter must register for the Scientific Meeting.
+The presenter must register for the Scientific Meeting by Wednesday 10 June.
 Failure to do so, after acceptance of an abstract, may result in the abstract being withdrawn.

 Accepted abstracts will be published by Wiley in The International Journal of Paediatric Dentistry.

-Please adhere to the following formatting guidelines when preparing abstracts for submission for BSPD 2019.
+lease adhere to the following formatting guidelines when preparing abstracts for submission for BSPD 2020.
 Abstracts which are not correctly formatted will not be reviewed.

 Use the following headings in your abstract as appropriate: